HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Another factor that increases the risk of a child becoming a binge eater is whether a parent has an active eating disorder.
 Children of parents with BED are more likely to binge eat compared to children of larger-bodied parents who do not have an eating disorder.

-Furthermore, children of parents who are larger overeat compared to children of average size parents.
+Furthermore, research shows that children of parents who are larger overeat compared to children of average size parents.

 Parents are one of the biggest environmental influences in raising a healthy child.